valiantlynx/valiantlynx_logseq/pages/screw design.md

 			- F_applied = 2,650.8 lbf * 0.15 / (0.15 + 8/10) = 68 lbf
 		- Therefore, the maximum force that can be applied to the end of the handle to reach the point of yielding of the handle is 68 lbf.
 	- **(b) **Using the force from part (a), determine the clamping force.
-		- The clamping force is the force applied by the clamp onto the workpiece being held.
-This force can be determined by considering the equilibrium of forces acting on the clamp.
-The force acting on the handle creates a torque which is transmitted through the screw to the collar.
-The collar then applies a force onto the workpiece which creates the clamping force.
+		- The clamping force is the force applied by the clamp onto the workpiece being held. .
 		- Using the principle of equilibrium of forces, we can write:
 			- ΣF = 0 and ΣM = 0
 		- where ΣF is the sum of forces and ΣM is the sum of moments.
 		- Considering the forces, we have:
 		  F_handle - F_friction_screw - F_friction_collar - F_clamping = 0